-Both Malaria and Dengue are endemic mosquito-borne diseases.
+Malaria and Dengue Both Malaria and Dengue are endemic mosquito-borne diseases.
 They bring in high rates of mortality and morbidity.
 Their co-infection poses a worldwide public health problem.
 With the increase in ease of globalized travel, the risk has coupled over the years.
 Concurrent infections of Malaria and Dengue occur with their own set of […]

-Tropical regions and vector-borne diseases are synonymous with each other.
+Vector-borne diseases Tropical regions and vector-borne diseases are synonymous with each other.
 India is no alien to it.
 Mosquitoes have brought in diseases for centuries.
 They have ravaged the population with the ferocity of these diseases.
 Whether it’s parasite or virus, the Mosquito vector has cropped in every Monsoon.
 This has created an increase in […]

-The Indian subcontinent is synonymous with tropical diseases, and the prevalence of Vector-Borne diseases, although seasonal, is most catastrophic.
+Dengue and Chikungunya: Challenges in Diagnos The Indian subcontinent is synonymous with tropical diseases, and the prevalence of Vector-Borne diseases, although seasonal, is most catastrophic.
 Mosquitoes have been on this planet for thousands of years, and to date, they are responsible for wreaking havoc among large spats of the Indian Population.
 The major viral diseases […]

 Essentials of Tropical Medicine and Diagnosis The tropics are the lands of moist weather with seasonal torrential rains and dark and thick vegetation and any civilization thronging upon the potential livelihood in these areas will encounter the wrath of the various vectors (carriers) that bring a myriad of diseases.